danog/MadelineProto/docs/TD_docs/methods/getWebPagePreview.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Get web page preview by text of the message.
-Do not call this function to often
+Returns web page preview by text of the message.
+Do not call this function to often.
+Returns error 404 if web page has no preview

 ### Params: